Rentcharge

-In English property law, a rentcharge is an annual sum paid by the owner of freehold land (terre-tenant) to the owner of the rentcharge (rentcharger), a person who need have no other legal interest in the land.
+In English land law, a rentcharge is an annual sum paid by the owner of freehold land (terre-tenant) to the owner of the rentcharge (rentcharger), a person who need have no other legal interest in the land.

 They are often known as chief rents in the north west of England but the term ground rent is used in many parts of the country to refer to either a rentcharge or a rent payable on leasehold land.
 This is confusing because a true ground rent is a sum payable in relation to land held under a lease rather than freehold land.
 As a result, the first question a conveyancer or other adviser, such as the free Rentcharges Unit, will demand is information from the Land Registry, which the public can also obtain cheaply, as to whether the subjected land is freehold or held on a lease (a leasehold estate).

 History

 Rentcharge is a legal device which permitted an annual payment to be continually levied on a freehold property.
-A deed made with the parties' knowledge is legally effective against land to effect this and has been lawful since the 1290 Statute of Quia Emptores.
-Such sums were originally payable to the local lord of the manor in perpetuity, however a more common system of such lords was copyhold.
+A deed made with the parties' knowledge is legally effective against land to effect this and has been lawful since the 1290 Statute of Quia Emptores (18 Edw.
+1).
+Such sums were originally payable to the local lord of the manor in perpetuity; however, a more common system of such lords was copyhold.

 Function

 Rentcharges provided a regular income for landowners who were prepared to release land for development, to the original builder, or in some cases a third party.
-The payments due are typically between £2 to £5 per annum, which are no longer a significant burden due to past price inflation.
+The payments due are typically between £2 and £5 per annum, which are no longer a significant burden due to past price inflation.
 Sometimes the land was released without a capital sum being paid with the rentcharge being the only payment.
 Once imposed, a rentcharge continues to bind all the land even when the land is later divided and sold off in plots.
 In such cases one terre-tenant can be made responsible for paying the whole rent.
 That person is then left to collect the appropriate portion from the other terre-tenants whose land is subject to the rentcharge.

 Rentcharges Act 1977

-Section 2 of the Rentcharges Act 1977 prohibits the creation of most new rentcharges except for 'estate rentcharges' (those for communal/own-property benefit).
+Section 2 of the Rentcharges Act 1977 (c.
+30) prohibits the creation of most new rentcharges except for 'estate rentcharges' (those for communal/own-property benefit).

 Other parts of the Rentcharges Act 1977 will abolish rentcharges of a feudal nature and provide a financial means to extinguish (way to redeem) any, regarding any freehold, by the freeholder, with or without the free assistance of the Rentcharges Unit of the Ministry of Housing, Communities and Local Government, Birkenhead, in the meantime.